Academic Services & Procedures

 Courses that are transferred to Western from another institution are not included in the determination of your GPA.

-If you fail a course and then repeat it, both grades will appear on your permanent record and both the “F” and the second grade will be used in determining your cumulative GPA.
+If you fail a course and then repeat it, both grades will appear on your permanent record and both the “F” and the highest grade will be used in determining your cumulative GPA.
+Refer to the Repeat policy in this catalog if you plan on repeating a course that you failed.

 You can access your grades by logging onto WestConnduit.wcsu.edu.
-If necessary, grades can be mailed if a request is made at the Registrar’s Office.
+If necessary you may request an unofficial transcript at the Registrar’s Office.

 A transcript is the complete, unabridged academic record, without deletions or omissions, compiled while a student attends Western Connecticut State University.
-Upon the granting of a degree or completion of a program, a student’s transcript is considered officially sealed, meaning no changes in grades or alteration in courses will be made unless that student believes that the information in his or her transcript is inaccurate, misleading, or in violation of his or her rights of privacy.
+Upon the granting of a degree or completion of a program, a student’s transcript is considered officially sealed, meaning no changes in grades or alteration in courses will be made unless that student believes that the information in his or her transcript is inaccurate, misleading or in violation of his or her rights of privacy.
 It is a student’s responsibility to review and confirm the accuracy of his or her academic record.
-A student may view his or her transcript online at any time to verify its content.
-It is recommended that degree recipients confirm the accuracy of all grades, honors, terms, and cumulative GPA notations at the time final grades are posted to their academic record upon graduation.
+Current students may view their transcript online at any time to verify its content.
+It is recommended that degree recipients confirm the accuracy of all grades, honors, terms and cumulative GPA notations at the time final grades are posted to their academic record upon graduation.

-The university prepares and issues two categories of official transcripts: An official transcript presents a listing of courses for which the student enrolled and the grade for each course with the original signature of an authorized official, and bears the legal seal of the university.
-An official transcript is sent directly from the university to another institution or agency and is not given directly to you.
-An official transcript also may be issued to the student.
-All current and former students may request a transcript for their personal use.
+The university prepares and issues two categories of transcripts: An official transcript presents a listing of courses for which the student enrolled and the grade for each course with the original signature of an authorized official, and bears the legal seal of the university.
+An official transcript can be to another institution or agency.
+Students may request a transcript for their personal use.
 This transcript is stamped “ISSUED TO STUDENT.”

 Full-time Undergraduate Students